adobe/helix-home/hackathons/15-bsl.md

 > Where is this going to happen?
 Do you have a windowless conference room blocked out?

 We will meet up at the Adobe Basel office.
 Address: Peter Merian-Strasse 80, 4052 Basel (a 5 minute walk from the Basel SBB train station).
+Our main meeting room for the week is "Morgestraich", with "Von Rappard" for break outs (both adjacent on the 4th floor)

 #### Travel